gurulantern/gurulantern/README.md

-- 👋 Hi, I’m @gurulantern
+- Hi there!
+I’m @gurulantern
-- 👀 I’m interested in gaming, reading, crypto, and farming
+- I’m interested in gaming, reading, crypto, and farming.
-- 🌱 I’m currently learning JavaScript, React, Python, Solidity
+- I’m currently learning JavaScript, React, Python, Solidity.
+My background is in acting and education.
 - 📫 How to reach me: terracottatoy@gmail.com

 <!---